Close

 • Double-adapter for multi-charging

-• Personal toiletries (Bodywash, shampoo, conditioner, and handsoap is provided in each cabin and refilled throughout the voyage)
+• Personal toiletries (Bodywash, shampoo, conditioner, and handsoap is provided in each stateroom and refilled throughout the voyage)

 • Sea sickness medication